You can also contact NCknows through your phone!

 The American Slave Narratives contain interviews with slaves from Ohio to Mississippi, including North and South Carolina.
 Click on Race and Ethnicity and then African American Studies to access these materials.

-The History Reference Center offers more than 58,000 journals, books and historical documents, 78,000 biographies of historical figures, more than 113,000 historical photos and maps, and more than 80 hours of historical video covering US and World history.
+History Reference Center offers more than 58,000 journals, books and historical documents, 78,000 biographies of historical figures, 113,000 historical photos and maps, and 80 hours of historical video covering U.S. and world history.

 If you are still looking for more information, you are welcome to look at the resources offered through NCLIVE.
 You will find access to the North American Women's Letters and Diaries, American Slavery and some great PBS Videos.